zwmuam/Genomic_analyses_of_Chelidonium_majus/README.md

 ## Overview

-This repository contains bioinformatics scripts and workflows for comprehensive genomic analyses of *Chelidonium majus* (Greater Celandine), focusing on the identification, characterization, and evolutionary analysis of Major Latex Protein (MLP) and Glycine Rich Protein (GRP) gene families.
+This repository contains scripts used for genome annotation of *Chelidonium majus* (Greater Celandine) and downstream analyses like identification or characterization of Major Latex Proteins (MLP) and Glycine Rich Proteins (GRP).
 These protein families play crucial roles in plant defense mechanisms and stress responses.

-### About Chelidonium majus
+### Chelidonium majus

-*Chelidonium majus* (Greater Celandine) is a herbaceous perennial plant known for its yellow-orange latex and medicinal properties.
-As a member of the Papaveraceae family, it produces a rich array of secondary metabolites and defense-related proteins that protect the plant from herbivores and pathogens.
+*Chelidonium majus* (Greater Celandine) is a medicinal herb known for its yellow-orange latex.
+As a member of the Papaveraceae family, it produces a rich array of secondary metabolites and defense-related proteins that likely play a role in plant reaction to pathogens.
+We sequenced and assembled the genome using combination of Illumina short reads and Nanopore long reads.

 ### Protein Families of Interest

 **Major Latex Proteins (MLPs)**: A family of defense-related proteins originally identified in the latex of opium poppy.
-MLPs belong to the Bet v 1 superfamily and are involved in various stress responses, including pathogen defense and abiotic stress tolerance.
-They are characterized by their conserved structural domains and diverse expression patterns across different plant tissues.
+MLPs belong to the Bet v 1 superfamily and are involved in stress responses, including pathogen defense.

 **Glycine Rich Proteins (GRPs)**: A diverse group of structural and regulatory proteins characterized by repetitive glycine-rich motifs.
-GRPs participate in cell wall structure, signal transduction, and defense responses.
+Among others, GRPs participate in signal transduction, and defense responses.
 Their flexibility and ability to interact with various cellular components make them key players in plant development and stress adaptation.

 ### Research Scope